Digital Command Control - DCC

 called 'Droppers'.
 This I recommend being carried out using 16/0.2mm or 7/0.2mm flexible wire in the same two insulation colours as the bus

-itself e.g. red/black or brown/blue etc. Note; I recommend if using the smaller 7/0.2mm wire then try to keep each dropper wires total length
+itself e.g. red/black or brown/blue etc. Note; I recommend if using the smaller 7/0.2mm wire then to try and keep each dropper wires total

-to around no more than 300mm.
-Solid copper wire extension droppers from the rails to below baseboard can be used and then solder or use
+length to around no more than 300mm.
+Solid copper wire extension droppers from the rails to below baseboard can be used and then solder

-terminal block connectors that join the flexible dropper wires onto these extension droppers, where necessary cutting the extra length of the
+or use terminal block connectors that join the flexible dropper wires onto these extension droppers, where necessary cutting the extra length

-solid dropper wire off once all has been securely soldered.
-However, you can solder the flexible dropper wires from the bus directly onto the
+of the solid dropper wire off once all has been securely soldered.
+However, you can solder the flexible dropper wires from the bus directly

 As stated, one method of connecting the dropper wire is to directly solder it to either the rails outside or if the track hasn't been laid then the